-Proportion of Shareholdings Name Address NRIC/Passport Number No of Shares % or failing him/her/them, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf and, if necessary, to demand a poll, at the Annual General Meeting ("AGM" or "Meeting") of the Company to be held at 33 Pioneer Road North, Singapore 628474 on Friday, 27 October 2023 at 10.00 a.m. and at any adjournment thereof.
+NRIC/Passport Number Proportion of Sha reholdings Name Address No of Shares % or failing him/her/them, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf and, if necessary, to demand a poll, at the Annual General Meeting ("AGM" or "Meeting") of the Company to be held at 33 Pioneer Road North, Singapore 628474 on Friday, 28 October 2024 at 10.00 a.m. and at any adjournment thereof.
 I/We direct my/our proxy/proxies to vote for or against the Resolutions proposed at the Meeting as indicated hereunder.
 If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the proxy/proxies will vote or abstain from voting at his/her discretion.

-No. Resolutions relating to: No. of votes 'For' No. of votes 'Against' No. of votes 'Abstain' ORDINA ORDINARY BUSINESS 1 Audited Financial Statements and Directors' Statement of the Company and the Group for the financial year ended 30 June 2023 2 Payment of Proposed Final Dividend 3 Approval of Directors' fees amounting to S\$174,600 for the financial year ending 30 June 2024, payable quarterly in arrears (2023: S\$174,600) 4 Re-election of Mr. Ang Yu Seng as a Director under Regulation 91 5 Re-election of Mr. Wong Loke Tan as a Director under Regulation 91 6 Re-appointment of CLA Global TS Public Accounting Corporation as the Auditors of the Company SPECIAL BUSINESS 7 Authority to issue new shares
+No. Resolutions relating to: No. of votes 'For' No. of votes 'Against' No. of votes 'Abstain' ORDINA RY BUSINESS 1 Audited Financial Statements and Directors' Statement of the Company and the Group for the financial year ended 30 June 2024 2 Payment of Proposed Final Dividend 3 Approval of Directors' fees amounting to S\$174,600 for the financial year ending 30 June 2025, payable quarterly in arrears (2024: S\$174,600) 4 Approval of payment of a one-off special Directors' fees of S\$50,000 for the financial year ended 30 June 2024 5 Re-appointment of CLA Global TS Public Accounting Corporation as the Auditors of the Company SPECIAL SPECIAL BUSINESS 6 Authority to issue new shares

-If you wish to exercise all your votes 'For' or 'Against' or 'Abstain', please tick (\]) within the box provided.
+If you wish to exercise all your votes 'For' or 'Against' or 'Abstain', please tick ($\sqrt{}$) within the box provided.
 Alternatively, please indicate the number of votes as appropriate.
 If you mark the abstain box for a particular resolution, you are directing your proxy not to vote on that resolution on a poll and your votes will not be counted in computing the required majority on a poll.

-Dated this day of 2023
+Dated this day of 2024